jimthompson5802/k3d-kubeflow-setup/README.md

 ## deploy kubeflow components from the downloaded manifest profile

-Note: created branch "my_customization" for changes required.
+Note: created branch "my_customization" for changes required for my setup.
 Run each `kuztomize`  command one at a time.
 This takes 45+ minutes on a mid-2014 MBP with 16GB RAM.